Melania Trump Receives Backlash For ‘Narcissistic’ 9/11 Tribute

 Yesterday marked the 17th anniversary of the 9/11 attacks.
-For some, the sting and tragedy of something that occurred nearly two decades still feels like it happened just yesterday.
+For some, the sting and tragedy of something that occurred nearly two decades still feel like it happened just yesterday.
 Today, September 11 – and the days surrounding it – are an opportunity for many Americans to reflect on what happened and pay their respect to all the lives lost on that tragic day.

-FLOTUS Melanie Trump added the sea of 9/11 tributes on Twitter before joining her husband, Donald, for the memorial service in honor of the Flight 93 victims in Shanksville, PA.
-Melanie shared a picture of herself and the POTUS standing with two military guards on each side of the couple just outside of the White House.
+FLOTUS Melania Trump added to the sea of 9/11 tributes on Twitter before joining her husband, Donald, for the memorial service in honor of the Flight 93 victims in Shanksville, PA.
+Melania shared a picture of herself and the POTUS standing with two military guards on each side of the couple just outside of the White House.
 Both guards and Donald held up their hands in salute form.
-This photograph of Melanie and her husband was take during last year’s 9/11 memorial service, Yahoo Lifestyle reports.
+This photograph of Melania and her husband was taken during last year’s 9/11 memorial service, Yahoo Lifestyle reports.

 What the FLOTUS likely intended to be nothing more than her way of reflecting and paying tribute to 9/11 was not well-received by her 10.9 million followers on Twitter.

 The FLOTUS’s tribute on Twitter was short and to the point as she used the hashtag “#NeverForget,” followed by the date of September 11, 2001.
-According to Yahoo Lifestyle, it was Melania’s choice in photo that her critics ultimately found to be distasteful, narcissistic, and inappropriate.
+According to Yahoo Lifestyle, it was Melania’s choice of photo that her critics ultimately found to be distasteful, narcissistic, and inappropriate.

 #NeverForget 9.11.01 pic.twitter.com/BWeDfxj21W